 Review this template that students will use for creating an Infographic.
 Click the blue “make a copy” button and this will then be placed directly in your Drive account.
 Distribute the link either through a learning management system such as Google Classroom or Schoology.
 Alternatively, you may post the above link on a website and direct students there to quickly make a copy.

-Review the American Revolution Timeline project found at this link and adjust as needed.
+Review the American Revolution Timeline project as a possible resource for the students.

 Directions for this activity: